-Remember, the empiricist claim is that all we know must originally come in through the senses.
+While ascribing BD2\ to Hylas or Locke appears to be unfair, it does represent accurately the letter of the empiricists' principles that all knowledge comes from experience.
+Remember, the empiricists' claim is that all we know must originally come to us through the senses.
 Berkeley's claim is that to impute further qualities to the sensible objects, qualities beyond their sense properties, is to claim that our knowledge extends beyond what we can perceive.
 Such an extension would be an unjustifiable inference.